llm-workflow-engine/llm-workflow-engine/docs/plugins.rst

 Provider plugins
 -----------------------------------------------

-**NOTE:** Most provider plugins are *not* chat-based, and instead return a single response to any text input.
+*NOTE: Most provider plugins are NOT chat-based, and instead return a single response to any text input.
-These inputs and responses are still managed as 'conversations' for storage purposes, using the same storage mechanism the chat-based providers use.
+These inputs and responses are still managed as 'conversations' for storage purposes, using the same storage mechanism the chat-based providers use.*

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^